-- 20.1.
-Effective the first pay period following the approval of the City of Rocklin City Council, new employees are not eligible for longevity pay, and current employees who are at or achieve Step 6 of Salary Schedule A will move to the appropriate step of Salary Schedule B as cited in the table and examples listed in Article 12.2.B., and will not be eligible for longevity pay.
-Current employees who are not at Step 6 of Salary Schedule A as of the first pay period following the approval of City Council, shall be eligible for longevity pay as follows: When an employee has completed seven (7) years of service in the Department, he/she will receive a longevity differential of 2.5% of base rate of pay at the beginning of the pay period including the effective date. - 20.2.
-When an employee has completed ten (10) years of service in the Department, he/she will receive a longevity differential of 5% of base rate of pay at the beginning of the pay period including the effective date. - 20.3.
-When an employee has completed fifteen (15) years of service in the Department, he/she will receive a longevity differential of 7.5% of base rate of pay at the beginning of the pay period including the effective date.

-When an employee currently receiving longevity pay is promoted to a new job class within the bargaining unit and is placed below Step 6 of the salary schedule, he/she will retain their longevity differential.
+- 19.1 Effective January 1, 2018, new employees are not eligible for longevity pay, and current employees who are at or achieve Step 6 of Salary Schedule A will move to the appropriate step of Salary Schedule B as cited in the table and examples listed in Article 11.B.2, and will not be eligible for longevity pay.
+Current employees who are not at Step 6 of Salary Schedule A as of the first pay period following the approval of City Council, shall be eligible for longevity pay as follows: When an employee has completed seven (7) years of service in the Department, he/she will receive a longevity differential of 2.5% of base rate of pay at the beginning of the pay period including the effective date. - 19.2 When an employee has completed ten (10) years of service in the Department, he/she will receive a longevity differential of 5% of base rate of pay at the beginning of the pay period including the effective date. - 19.3 When an employee has completed fifteen (15) years of service in the Department, he/she will receive a longevity differential of 7.5% of base rate of pay at the beginning of the pay period including the effective date. - 19.4 When an employee currently receiving longevity pay is promoted to a new job class within the bargaining unit and is placed below Step 6 of the salary schedule, he/she will retain their longevity differential.
 Upon promotion, the new base rate of pay will be a minimum of five percent (5%) above the employee's then current base rate including longevity pay except that in no instance shall the new base rate exceed the top step of the new classification.

-ARTICLE 21.
+ARTICLE 20.
 TRAINING TIME

 When an employee is required to attend a scheduled training exercise during a non-scheduled shift and not contiguous to a scheduled shift, he/she shall be compensated as under the Call Back provision.
-See Article 15.
+See Article 14.

-Employees will be compensated for travel time associated with training in accordance with Addendum D.
+Employees will be compensated for travel time associated with training in accordance with Addendum B.

+ARTICLE 21.
+ACTING PAY

+- 21.1 Other than for the purposes of training, employees will be eligible for acting pay when assigned to perform the duties of any classification which is paid at a salary range higher than that in which the employee is currently employed. - 21.2 Eligibility for acting pay will be subject to the following conditions: - 21.1.1 The assignment of work in a higher classification must be made by the Police Chief or designee. - 21.2.2 Employees receiving acting pay must be fully qualified to perform in the higher classification. - 21.2.3 Employees who are assigned to the higher classification must be required to perform a substantial number of essential tasks of the higher-level position. - 21.3 Once the above conditions. are satisfied, the employee will be paid a premium of 5% of base rate of pay for all subsequent hours worked in the acting assignment.
+Paid, but not worked hours (i.e., PTO), shall be paid at the employee's base rate of pay plus any other related additives during the assignment. - 21.4 A Police Officer placed in acting status in the position of Police Sergeant shall receive acting pay at a rate equivalent to that established for Corporal.

 ARTICLE 22.
-ACTING PAY

-- 22.1.
-Other than for the purposes of training, employees will be eligible for acting pay when assigned to perform the duties of any classification which is paid at a salary range higher than that in which the employee is currently employed. - 22.2.
-Eligibility for acting pay will be subject to the following conditions: - 22.2.1.
-The assignment of work in a higher classification must be made by the Police Chief or designee. - 22.2.2.
-Employees receiving acting pay must be fully qualified to perform in the higher classification. - 22.2.3.
-Employees who are assigned to the higher classification must be required to perform a substantial number of essential tasks of the higher-level position. - 22.3.
-Once the above conditions are satisfied, the employee will be paid a premium of 5% of base rate of pay for all subsequent hours worked in the acting assignment.
-Paid, but not worked hours (i.e., PTO), shall be paid at the employee's base rate of pay plus any other related additives during the assignment. - 22.4.
-A Police Officer placed in acting status in the position of Police Sergeant shall receive acting pay at a rate equivalent to that established for Corporal.

-ARTICLE 23.
 EFFECTIVE DATES